-Finca Luna Nueva is an eco lodge that not only offers guests the opportunity to unwind and reconnect with nature, but the chance to participate and learn about sustainable and conservation practices and efforts.
-This rainforest eco lodge is made up of several family-sized and individual bungalows, a small one bedroom house that was constructed from red clay found on the farm, and two larger houses where individual rooms can be booked.
-Healthy, delicious, and organic meals are served three times a day directly from the Demeter-certified biodynamic farm.
-Yoga and incredible spa services are also offered here.
+Finca Luna Nueva offers you the opportunity to unwind and reconnect with nature, as well as to participate in and learn about sustainable and conservation efforts.
+This rainforest ecolodge is made up of several family-sized and individual bungalows, a small one-bedroom house that was constructed from red clay found on the farm, and two larger houses, where you can book an individual room.
+Healthy, delicious, organic meals are served three times a day directly from the Demeter-certified biodynamic farm.
+Yoga and incredible spa services are also on offer.

-Monteverde Lodge and Gardens has received multiple awards and recognitions, such as being featured as part of National Geographic’s Tours of a Lifetime and Trip Advisor’s Certificate of Excellence.
-This cozy lodge is in the midst of one of Costa Rica’s famous cloud forests.
-While the food, accommodation, and service is impeccable, one of the highlights of staying here is taking a nature tour with one of two expert local naturalists, who have dedicated their lives to studying this particular area.
-This is a unique chance to see the hidden side of Monteverde.
+Monteverde Lodge and Gardens has received multiple awards and recognitions; it is featured as part of National Geographic’s Tours of a Lifetime and Trip Advisor’s Certificate of Excellence.
+This cozy lodge, in the midst of one of the famous cloud forests in Costa Rica, offers impeccable food, accommodation and service, and there are expert local naturalists on hand to provide guided tours.
+These people have dedicated their lives to studying this particular area, and it gives you a unique chance to see the hidden side of Monteverde.

-Dantica Cloud Forest Lodge is and has been making a relentless effort to uphold the highest standards and practices of running environmentally and sustainable eco lodges.
-There is an on-site organic herb garden and restaurant that has an extensive and quite delectable menu for all three meals.
-Dantica Cloud Forest Lodge does a great job of blending eco-friendly with luxury.
+Dantica Cloud Forest Lodge makes a relentless effort to uphold the highest standards and practices of running environmentally friendly and sustainable ecolodges.
+There area an onsite organic herb garden and a restaurant that has an extensive and quite delectable menu for all three meals.
+Dantica Cloud Forest Lodge does a great job of blending ecofriendly with luxury.
 Some bungalows and rooms even have a Jacuzzi and an ecological chimney.
-Guests can watch the clouds roll through from the comfort of their beds, patios, or Jacuzzis.
+Guests can watch the clouds roll through from the comfort of their beds, patios or Jacuzzis.

-Lapa Rios is a luxurious eco lodge that shares its space with macaws, sloths, toucans, and monkeys.
-There are 17 bungalows that were made to inspire relaxation, rejuvenation, and the opportunity to become immersed in nature.
+Lapa Rios is a luxury ecolodge that shares its space with macaws, sloths, toucans and monkeys.
+There are 17 bungalows that inspire relaxation and rejuvenation.
 Lapa Rios is part of National Geographic’s list of Unique Lodges of the World.
 It has also received and maintained the certificate for sustainable tourism.
 Lapa Rios offers a great selection of tours and hikes with expert guides and naturalists so that you can really experience the vast wonders of the Osa Peninsula during your stay.